Article

 Well, it's straightforward — it equals one month's pay.

-Essentially, it's a way to ensure everyone receives a Christmas bonus, though it's not discretionary or optional.
+Essentially, it's a way to ensure everyone receives some extra money around Christmas time.

 There are two paths you can take when hiring someone, as an employee through an Employer of Record service, or as a contractor.